Estimation of Average Effects in Short $T$ Heterogeneous Panels: Monte Carlo supplement

-\section{Design of Monte Carlo experiments}
+\subsection{Design of Monte Carlo experiments}

 The DGP for $y_{it}$ and $x_{it}$ and the baseline experiments are described in Section \ref{DGP} of the main paper.
 Section \ref{dgprobust} describes the experimental design used for robustness analysis.
 Section \ref{Para} describes different DGPs considered in the MC experiments, with their key parameters summarized in Table \ref{tab:paramcs}.
-Section \ref{Simuk} describes how the value of $\kappa _{T}$ in the $y_{it}$ process has been calibrated by stochastic simulations to achieve a given level of overall fit, $PR^{2}$ for a given value of $T$, where the simulated values of $ \kappa _{T}^{2}$ for different DGPs are shown in Table \ref{tab:simuk2}.
+Section \ref{Simuk} describes how the value of $\kappa _{T}$ in the $y_{it}$ process has been calibrated by stochastic simulations to achieve a given level of overall fit, $PR^{2}$ for a given value of $T$, when $k^{\prime}=1$.

-\subsection{Data generating processes for robustness checks}
+\subsubsection{Data generating processes for robustness checks}